93-95 Camden High Street,

 The Bedford Theatre was taken over by Associated British Cinemas(ABC) in 1933 and they operated it until 24th June 1939 when it was taken over by Odeon Theatres Ltd. until closing as a cinema on 11th December 1939 with George Formby in “Keep Your Hats On”.

 The Bedford Theatre then returned to it former use as a live variety theatre until closing in 1959.
 It lay empty and unused for many years gradually deteriorating until it was finally demolished in 1969.
-Retail premises were built on the narrow footprint of the entrance foyer, but it took several more years before the space where the auditorium had once stood was built upon with a residential block.
+Retail premises were built on the narrow footprint of the entrance foyer and the auditorium area became a car park.
+It took several more years before the space where the auditorium had once stood was built upon with a residential block.

 The Bedford Theatre can be seen in two films; “Trottie True”(1949) starring Jean Kent and a documentary “The London Nobody Knows”(1967) which has actor James Mason wandering around the auditorium of the dilapidated and soon to be demolished theatre.